This is a Preprint and has not been peer reviewed. This is version 1 of this Preprint.

-Spatially variable bed conditions govern how ice sheets behave at glacial time scales (>1000 years).
-The presence or lack of complete sediment cover is responsible for changes in dynamics between the core and peripheral regions of the Laurentide and Fennoscandian ice sheets.
-A key component of this change is because sliding is promoted when unconsolidated sediments below the ice become water saturated, and become weaker than the overlying ice.
-We present an ice sheet sliding module for the Parallel Ice Sheet Model (PISM) that takes into account changes in sediment cover.
-This model routes meltwater, derived from the surface and base of the ice sheet, towards the margin of the ice sheet.
-The sliding is accomplished through water saturated sediments, or through hard-bedded sliding induced by changes in the effective pressure in the water drainage system.
-In areas with continuous, water saturated sediments, sliding is almost always accomplished through sediment deformation, except during times of high discharge.
-In areas with even a small portion of bare rock, sliding is dependent on the seasonally changing supply of water.
-Our model causes a more rapid buildup of ice sheets compared to a sediment-deformation only model, especially into areas with complete sediment cover.
+Spatially variable basal conditions are thought to govern how ice sheets behave at glacial time scales (>1000 years) and responsible for changes in dynamics between the core and peripheral regions of the Laurentide and Fennoscandian ice sheets.
+Basal motion is accomplished via the deformation of unconsolidated sediments, or via sliding of the ice over an undeformable bed.
+We present an ice sheet sliding module for the Parallel Ice Sheet Model (PISM) that takes into account changes in sediment cover and incorporates surface meltwater.
+This model routes meltwater, produced at the surface and base of the ice sheet, towards the margin of the ice sheet.
+Basal sliding is accomplished through the deformation of water saturated sediments, or sliding at the ice-bed interface.
+In areas with continuous, water saturated sediments, sliding is almost always accomplished through sediment deformation.
+In areas with incomplete cover, sliding has a stronger dependence on the supply of water.
+We find that the addition of surface meltwater to the base is a more important factor for ice sheet evolution than the style of sliding.
+In a glacial cycle simulation, our model causes a more rapid buildup of the Laurentide Ice Sheet.

 https://doi.org/10.31223/X5W91Z